 You May Also Like: Cost of Living In Jamaica 2021

 Yes, pregnancy.
 It’s incorrect to think that the financial costs associated with having a child start when the baby comes.
 It begins well before that.
 Antenatal care in Jamaica starts when you find out you are expecting.
 Giving birth in public hospitals in Jamaica is free.
 In private hospitals, it is not.

 ‘In the public system, you attend a ‘clinic’’.
 This refers to periodic prenatal visits where your pregnancy is monitored as your pregnancy progresses.
 It includes things like your initial visit, where you will undergo tests.
 In the public system, these visits are’‘free’.
 You will pay minor clinic or hospital registration costs, but overall, most of the costs associated with clinic pregnancy care are minimal.
 ‘In the public system, you attend a ‘clinic.’
 This refers to periodic prenatal visits where your pregnancy is monitored as your pregnancy progresses.
 It includes things like your initial visit, where you will undergo tests.
 In the public system, these visits are ‘free.’
 You will pay minor clinic or hospital registration costs, but overall, most of the costs associated with clinic pregnancy care are minimal.

 The Private System

 Many people opt not to use the public system for a myriad of reasons.
-For example, a person who has a job that provides health insurance coverage may opt to use a private doctor or specialist for antenatal care.
+For example, a person with a job providing health insurance coverage may opt to use a private doctor or specialist for antenatal care.
 Fees can range up to J$10,000 per visit and up to J$20,000 for initial tests.

 Giving birth in a private hospital can cost as much as…